gitnyasha/ruby-telegram-bot/README.md

 # ruby-telegram-bot

-A telegram bot working as a personal resume
+A telegram bot working as a an book store

 # By Marshall Chikari

 ## Introduction

-**Tenny_resume_bot** is a telegram bot which can be interacted with to get details about me.
-If needed you can ask the bot to send a document containing my resume as an image.

-## Content

-+ Installation.
-+ Running.
-+ Using within telegram.
-+ About the project.
-+ Contact.
+A telegram bot which can provide yoy with a list of programming books you can download from its bookshelf

 ## Installation